brandilondagin364/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable code that can be easily understood and maintained by others.
 Refactor when necessary, avoid unnecessary complexity, and remember that code is read far more often than it is written."

 In practice, this means choosing clear naming conventions, minimizing dependencies, adhering to established design patterns, writing modular code, and constantly optimizing for readability and maintainability.
 This not only benefits your team but also future developers who might work on the project.
 It echoes the principle of 'write code as if the person who ends up maintaining it is a violent psychopath who knows where you live.'

+# 2024-02-29
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on performance measurements and analysis.
+Remember that simplicity, clarity, and correctness trump micro-optimizations most of the time."

+This quote emphasizes the importance of avoiding over-engineering and over-optimizing code without data to support the need for optimization.
+It's a reminder to programmers to write good quality code initially, as it often leads to better long-term performance and easier maintenance.